How to Install and Enable EPEL on CentOS Stream 9 and 10

 https://dl.fedoraproject.org/pub/epel/epel-next-release-latest-9.noarch.rpm

-For users who don’t need or want EPEL Next, you can remove it by simply deleting the last line.
+Users who don’t need or want it can remove EPEL Next by simply deleting the last line in the above command.

 dnf repolist | grep epel